collocations.org

 1. arrangement of things

-The locomotive is normally kept on static display in the National Railway Museum.
+The jewels are normally kept on static display in the museum.

 An audio-visual display gives visitors an idea of what life was like aboard a sailing ship.